perfana/perfana-docs/docs/analysing/analysing.md

 ### Settings
 {: .no_toc }
-* **Exclude ramp up time**: if checked, the configured ramp up time will be excluded when comapring the metrics
+* **Exclude ramp up time**: if checked, the configured ramp up time will be excluded when comparing the metrics
 * **Average all metrics per panel**: When comparing, metrics are matched on the series names.
 Sometimes the series names contain dynamic parts that vary between test runs and cannot be mapped.
-In that case this option can be used as workaround.
-In that case an average over all series will be compared.
+In that case this option can be used as workaround so instead an average over all series will be compared.
 * **Metric aggregation**: configure what aggregation to use when comparing the metrics
 * **Evaluate comparison results**: This option can be used to flag comparison results if they do need meet the specified condition.